aguegu/sourcekit.cc/PiTray-mini.md

 4. On PC, install and launch [raspberry pi usbboot](https://github.com/raspberrypi/usbboot).
 (See also: [5](https://www.raspberrypi.org/documentation/hardware/computemodule/cm-emmc-flashing.md))

-5. Connect PiTray with a USB-A to USB-C cable to the PC. (a USB-C to USB-C cable may not work)
+5. Connect PiTray mini with a USB-A to USB-C cable to the PC. (a USB-C to USB-C cable may not work)

 6. Then an external disk like flash drive, aka USB mass storage, would show up on the PC, write this disk with OS image with Raspberry Pi Imager, Etcher or dd as the step 1 above.

-7. After the image is written and the external drive is umounted from PC, disconnect PiTray from the PC.
+7. After the image is written and the external drive is umounted from PC, disconnect PiTray mini from the PC.

 8. Turn the `eMMC Boot` switch to `ON`.